Healthy recipes inspired by the coast, enjoyed everywhere.

-2022 has seen me join up with HatHats Coffee at their Reculver Country park venue, and I will be running a series of cooking workshops on the beach.
-Here is a selection of recipes that I have used in these sessions.
+For the past few years I have been lucky to join up with Hathats Coffee at their Reculver Country park venue, and most school holiday you can find me running a series of cooking workshops on the beach.
+Here is a selection of healthy beach recipes that I have used in these sessions, inspired by the seaside setting and the people that attend.

 In all senses this is a winter root vegetable soup, making use of the vegetables and herbs I had growing in my garden, but after a wonderful day cooking on the beach I had a message from the mother of a fantastic young man who said he was now cooking “beach soup” for all of his family!
 The name has stuck and here it is!!